 These models are highly accurate but developing complicated frameworks for transactional data is not feasible for many businesses.

-Predictive CLV Calculation formula:
+Predictive Customer Lifetime Value Calculation formula:

 You need to use the recorded sales data for these metrics.
 Here’s how you calculate them: